zacharyvunguyen/Production-Ready-ML-Pipeline-on-GCP-Baby-Weight-Prediction/README.md

 * The pipeline features two parallel branches - one for BQML and one for AutoML - allowing comparison between both approaches.

+* A model selection component automatically chooses the best-performing model based on configurable metrics and thresholds.

 * At the end, a streamlit application is then created to show how the model can interact with a web application to provide online predictions.

 ## Streamlit App for Online Predictions